Updated: Jan 18

 And I’m so glad that I did.

 This second time in the baths, I really looked at people.
-I saw women of all shapes, sizes, and ethnicities so carefully caring for themselves and their bodies just the way they were.
+I saw women of all shapes, sizes, and ethnicity so carefully caring for themselves and their bodies just the way they were.
 I witnessed a young naked teen carefully bathing her naked grandmother, both of them sharing a beautiful experience.
 Neither one of them wearing a shield or hiding in a turtle shell.
 They were simply embracing the moment they were sharing, their being naked had nothing to do with it.
 I saw a woman who many would coin as overweight confidently walk from bath pool to bath pool so freely.
 I saw a woman carefully putting her face, shoulders, back, and breasts under the rain shower.

 I saw women just simply in love with themselves.